nilayoh/git-papers/journal.md

-#Wriitten by me and John
+#Written by me

 #This is my paper
-Written by me and John
+Written by me
+My affiliation is TMU

 ##Introduction
 This is Inroduction